albertattard/java-boot-camp/docs/09-generics/03-methods.md

 }
 ```

-We can use primitives too, as these are automatically converted to their respective wrapper.
+We can use primitives too, as these are automatically converted to their respective wrapper using [autoboxing]({{ '/docs/data-types/autoboxing/' | absolute_url }}).
 Note that if we provide `null` as the `defaultValue`, then we will cause a `NullPointerException` to be thrown as `null` cannot be converted to the primitive type `int`.

 ## Can we use different generic types?

 Yes.
 We can use more than one generic type.

-Consider the following, meaningless function
+Consider the following, _meaningless_, example.

 ```java
 package demo;